immersive-web/webxr-ar-module/explainer.md

 An input source will also provide its preferred pointing ray, which is defined as a ray originating at `[0, 0, 0]` and extending down the negative Z axis, transformed bt the `pointerMatrix` attribute of an `XRInputPose` object. `pointerMatrix` will never be `null`.
 It's value will differ based on the type of input source that produces it, which is represented by the `pointerOrigin` attribute:

   * `'head'` indicates the pointer ray will originate at the user's head and follow the direction they are looking.
 (This is commonly referred to as a "gaze input" device.)
+There should be at most one `'head'` input source per session.
   * `'hand'` indicates that the pointer ray originates from a handheld device, and represents the device's preferred targeting ray.
 The exact orientation of the ray relative to the device should follow platform-specific guidelines if there are any.
 In the absence of platform-specific guidance, the pointer ray should most likely point in the same direction as the user's index finger if it was outstretched while holding the controller.
   * `'screen'` indicates that the input source was an interaction with the 2D canvas of a non-exclusive session, such as a mouse click or touch event.
 See [Magic Window Input](#magic_window_input) for more details.